bertoverflow/direnv-dotenv/README.md

 any library-call in the bootstrapping of your app.

-This also means that `direnv` is totally language/framework agnostic and can be used for a broader area of use cases.
-For example, it is very helpful when working with Infrastructure-As-Code.
-Or it can be used when developing/testing GitLab-pipelines locally that use environment variables defined as [GitLab CI/CD environment variables](https://docs.gitlab.com/ee/ci/variables/)!
+This also means that `direnv` is totally language/framework agnostic and can be used for a broader area of use cases, for example:
+* when working with Infrastructure-As-Code
+* developing/testing GitLab-pipelines locally that use environment variables defined as [GitLab CI/CD environment variables](https://docs.gitlab.com/ee/ci/variables/)!
+* set your `AWS_PROFILE` on a per-project basis
+* ...

 ## using direnv and dotenv at the same time